ParthanOlikkal/BCI_Competition_IV_2a/README.md

 DL Model:

-Attempted EENGET on the dataset for 2 class classification.
+Attempted EEGNet on the dataset for 2 class classification.
 Got 53-58% accuracy.